 For eligible proprietors and partners, your POP coverage, once accepted, will pay health care, wage-loss, and rehabilitation benefits if you are injured at work.
 You can choose how much wage-loss coverage you purchase.
 In 2021, the minimum monthly coverage is $2,500.
 The maximum coverage you can purchase is equal to your current monthly earnings or $8,333, whichever is less.
 If you're applying for more than $5,000 per month, you'll need to provide proof of earnings.
 Without this, your monthly coverage will be set to $5,000 per month.

 If you're injured, WorkSafeBC generally pays wage-loss benefits based on 90 percent of net average earnings (the average amount remaining after probable deductions).
 Based on the coverage amount you choose, here’s a snapshot of the estimated amount you will receive:

 |$2,500 (minimum coverage)

-For more details, please see the Application for Personal Optional Protection package.
+For more details, please see the Application for Personal Optional Protection (form 180C) package.
 Your POP coverage may be your only source of income if you can't work due to a work-related injury or illness, so be sure to apply for enough coverage.

 Learn more about the changes to Personal Optional Protection coverage amounts in 2021.